fbpx Skip to main content

 Why study Computing?

-The industry offers a plethora of opportunities for students, through various paths, be it down a more academic route to study traditional Computer Science at university or through a more practical approach exploring ICT and the Creative industry via BTECs and apprenticeships.
-Beyond your studies, being digitally fluent means that you have more options at your fingertips.
-Want to be the next Elon Musk?
-The next Ada Lovelace?
-If you want to make waves, Computing is where you need to be.
+The field offers a wealth of opportunities for students, whether you choose a traditional academic path in Computer Science at university or take a more hands-on approach through ICT and Creative Industry courses like BTECs and apprenticeships.
+Being digitally fluent opens doors to countless possibilities.
+Do you aspire to be the next Elon Musk or Ada Lovelace?
+If you’re ready to make an impact, Computing is the realm where your journey begins.

 Course followed/Exam board